 A well known an widely followed profit / risk ratio (price target / stop loss) is 3.
 The reason for this is because traders of the past studied the price moves between larger consolidation areas and they observed that growth stocks tend to advance roughly 20% on average before they pullback and form the next consolidation.
 They also observed that price often pulls back roughly 6% from the pivot breakout line.

 The logical conclusion was that you place your stop at least 6% (7% for some leeway) below the entry at the pivot and your price target 20% (21% for some leeway) above the entry at the pivot.
-If you divide the 21% by 7% you get the infamous ratio of 3.

 While this ratio is meaningless if you don’t enter stocks on base breakouts at the pivot line, it is nevertheless a good starting point if you don’t know your system well enough due to a too short trading history.